 In order for your classroom book club to be successful, you need to entice students.
 I begin with a reading interest inventory.
 I use this survey to gather information about my students’ previous experiences with reading as well as to get an idea of what type of books they enjoy.
 Throughout the year, this data helps me to find texts they might like.
 In addition, these conferring questions are great for talking one-on-one with students about reading.
 They help to build relationships.

 In August (after I introduce the concept of our class book club), I teach students about literacy.
 Why it matters.
 What the implications are of not reading.
 What the benefits are of reading.
 I make sure they understand that reading is crucial to their success in life.
-Address the question of “Why does this matter?” and you’ll have their interest right away.
+Address the question of “Why does this matter?” by presenting a few facts each day.

 Finally, you’ll get much more buy-in from students if you’re passionate about book club.
 Make it fun.
 Read in front of them.
 Read with them.
 Explore the same genre as them.
 Read books they recommend to you.
 Talk about your book with them.
 It’s infectious.